kalibera/rchk/doc/USAGE.md

 the example has ''GC'' annotations created using `csfpcheck`.
 The `old` variable is the only pointer to a live, unprotected object.
 At calls to `asInteger`, this object can be erroneously collected.
+If an object is protected, then unprotected, and then erroneously used, the tool will not find out about this erroneous use.

 The tool also detects when an allocating function is called with an allocating argument, which is often an error (by convention, most R functions should be called with arguments protected by callers), but there are many exceptions - functions that protect their arguments.
-The tool cannot yet detect this.
-Another source of false alarms is when the tool thinks that some function returns a newly allocated object, but in fact it does not in the particular context.
+The tool cannot yet detect this, but it has a hard-coded list of such callee-protect functions from the R source code.
+This is indeed error prone as the R code can change between versions.
+One source of false alarms is when the tool thinks that some function returns a newly allocated object, but in fact it does not in the particular context.
 The experience is that the tool finds many errors, but the false alarms rate is still rather high.
-A common source of true errors is a failure to protect the result of `getAttrib` when retrieving an attribute that may be automatically generated/converted (e.g. `names`, `dimnames`).
+A common source of true errors is a failure to protect the result of `getAttrib` when retrieving an attribute that may be automatically generated/converted (e.g.
+`names`, `dimnames`).

 Sometimes, the errors are very unsophisticated.
-Checking the CRAN ccgarch package also generates this report.
+Checking the CRAN `ccgarch` package also generates this report.

 ```